 The Company's Stock Repurchase Program was announced on January 17, 2007.
-At initiation, the program's terms specified that up to 1 million shares of its common stock could be purchased during the subsequent 12 months.
+At initiation, the program's terms specified that up to 1,000,000 shares of its common stock could be purchased during the subsequent twelve months.
 Subsequently, the Board has amended the program a number of times to both extend its term and increase the maximum number of shares which could be repurchased.
-Currently, the program allows for a maximum repurchase of up to 3 million shares through the period ending December 31, 2013.
-From the program's onset through June 30, 2013, the total number of shares repurchased by the Company is 2,011,954.
-The total number of shares that may yet be purchased under the program is 988,046.
+Currently, the program allows for a maximum repurchase of up to 3,000,000 shares through the period ending December 31, 2014.
+From the program's onset through December 31, 2013, the total number of shares repurchased by the Company is 2,014,454.
+The total number of shares that may yet be purchased under the program is 985,546.
 The Stock Repurchase Program authorizes purchases in privately negotiated transactions as well as in the open market.
-In October 2008, the Company's Board of Directors authorized repurchases in private transactions under the Stock Repurchase request.
-Total repurchases under the Stock Repurchase request.
-Total repurchases under this provision currently are limited to an aggregate of 450,000 shares per calendar year and to a maximum of 50,000 shares annually per individual.
-During the three months ended June 30, 2013, there were no private repurchase transactions and no open market repurchase transactions.
-For the nine months ended June 30, 2013, 53,125 shares were repurchased.
-Of those private repurchase transactions were 43,125 shares for \$304,694 and open market repurchase transactions were 10,000 shares for \$54,311.
-During the nine months ended June 30, 2012, 11,000 shares for \$54,311.
+In October 2008, the Company's Board of Directors authorized repurchases in private transactions under the Stock Repurchase Program of shares issued under the Company's equity compensation plans to directors, employees and other service providers at the market price on the effective date of the repurchase request.
+Total repurchases under this provision currently are limited to an aggregate of 450,000 shares pred calendar year and to a maximum of 50,000 shares annually per individual.
+Private repurchase transactions for the three months ended December 31, 2012.
+Were 25,000 shares.
+There were no open market repurchase transactions for the three months ended December 31, 2012.
+There were no repurchases of any kind under the program for the three months ended December 31, 2013.